SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 - 4 bits for the Exponent,
 - 3 bits for the Mantissa.

-This means that every 8 (2<sup>3</sup>) values, we will double the space between our values when we step away from 0.

 **The short version is that the number is computed as `sign` 2<sup>`Exponent`</sup> `Mantissa`.**

+3 bits for the *mantissa* means that every 8 (2<sup>3</sup>) values, we will double the space between our values when we step away from 0.

 <svg width="100%" viewBox="0 0 680 200" xmlns="http://www.w3.org/2000/svg" role="img">
 <title>Three exponent bands of an 8-bit float, each twice the width of the last</title>